Mule deer: Migration corridors

-Protecting migration corridors is essential to maintain healthy mule deer populations.
-One thing everyone can do is help slow the increase in climate change by using greener energy sources and reducing the amount of waste in our households.
+Another important precaution to protect the species is combating the increase in climate change by using greener energy sources and reducing the amount of waste in households.
 In addition, managers and researchers can assess the risks listed above and take the proper steps to mitigate any adverse impacts those risk have on mule deer populations.
 Not only will populations benefit from these efforts but so will many other wildlife species.

 Highways

-One way to help protect deer from getting hit on roadways is to install high fence wildlife fencing with escape routes.
-This helps keep deer off the road, preventing vehicle collisions and allowing animals that are trapped between the road and the fence a way to escape to safety.
-However, to maintain migration routes that cross busy highways, managers have also implemented natural, vegetated, overpasses and underpasses to allow animals, like mule deer, to migrate and move safely across highways.
+Installing high fence wildlife fencing with escape routes in equally important in mule deer from harm.
+As it prevents deer-based collisions, allows animals such as mule deer to safely cross the road, and prevent them from becoming trapped in roads and passage-ways However, to maintain migration routes that cross busy highways, managers have also implemented natural, vegetated, overpasses and underpasses to allow mule deer, along with other animals, to migrate and move safely across highways.

 Natural resource extraction

 Approaches to mitigating the impact of drilling and mining operations include regulating the time of year when active drilling and heavy traffic to sites are taking place, and using well-informed planning to protect critical deer habitat and using barriers to mitigate the activity, noise, light at the extraction sites.